bear-metal/bear-metal/source/_posts/2014-12-06-rails-garbage-collection-age-matters.markdown

 ## References between young and old objects

+We stated earlier that:

+*Young objects are more likely to reference old objects, than old objects referencing young objects.
+Old objects also frequently references other old objects.*

 HOWEVER it's possible for old objects to reference new objects.

-What happens when old objects references new ones?
+What happens when old objects reference new ones?

 Old objects with references to new objects are stored in a "remembered set".
-The remembered set is thus a container of references from old objects to new objects.
+The remembered set is a container of references from old objects to new objects.

 ## Implications for Rails